yyang/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

 Edit Messages
 ==================

 Discussion moderators, community TAs, and admins can edit the content of posts, responses, and comments.
-Posts that include spoilers or solutions, or that contain inappropriate or off-topic material, should be edited quickly to remove text, images, or links.
+Messages that include spoilers or solutions, or that contain inappropriate or off-topic material, should be edited quickly to remove text, images, or links.

 #.
 Log in to the course with your discussion administrator username.